 Leadership and Church Administration

-According to Dr. Williams, no matter how well designed an organization is, it is only as good as the people who live and work in it.
-What determines the organization’s performance is the approach to management its leaders take.
+According to Dr Williams, no matter how well designed an organization is, it is only as good as the people who live and work in it.
+What determines the organization’s performance is the approach to managing its leaders take.
 In determining what makes a good leader,

-Leadership is a dynamic process over an extended period of time in which a leader influences the thoughts and activities of followers, toward accomplishment of aims, usually mutually beneficial for leaders, followers, and the organization of which they are a part.
+Leadership is a dynamic process over an extended period in which a leader influences the thoughts and activities of followers, toward the accomplishment of aims, usually mutually beneficial for leaders, followers, and the organization of which they are apart.

 According to Archbishop Frank Simon, a leader is a person with a God-given responsibility to influence a specific group of God’s people toward his purposes for the group.
 Bishop Antonio defines leadership as the process of motivating, mobilizing, resourcing, and directing people to passionately and strategically pursue a vision from God that the group jointly embraces.

-According to Bishop Ollivierre, spiritual leadership is moving people on to God’s agenda.
+According to Bishop Ollivierre, spiritual leadership is moving people onto God’s agenda.
 For Pastor Daniel, leadership is one of the most observed and least understood phenomena on earth.
-Leadership is not merely influence, getting things done effectively, or controlling the decision-making process, it’s been described as something beautiful; hard to define, but you will know it when you see it.
+Leadership is not merely influencing, getting things done effectively, or controlling the decision-making process, it’s been described as something beautiful; hard to define, but you will know it when you see it.

 Humility is a characteristic of leadership.
 Humility is trusting God and others with myself.
 People with humility don’t think less of themselves, they just think of themselves less.